 Whole Life Insurance and Divorce

-Most life insurance that people are familiar with is term life insurance.
+The life insurance that most people are familiar with is term life insurance.
 Term life insurance is where you insure your life for a period of time.
-If you survive the period of time then the policy goes away.
+If you survive the “term” (a period of time determined by the policy) then the policy expires with no benefit to anyone.
 Term life insurance is very affordable for this reason.
+The insurance company did not pay anything and the insured is still alive…so everyone is happy.

-Whole life insurance has a term of your entire life so there is a guaranteed pay out.
-Because of this, whole life insurance has a cash value.
-Because a whole life insurance policy has a cash value it is an asset which can be allocated during a divorce.
+Whole life insurance has a term of your entire life so there is a guaranteed pay-out.
+Because of this guaranteed pay-out, whole life insurance has a cash value.
+Whole life insurance policy has a cash value.
+Therefore, whole life insurance is an asset which can be allocated during a divorce.
 Of course, allocating the life insurance policy means that someone also has to keep paying on the policy so the policy keeps its value.
-This responsibility to maintain life insurance payments can also be allocated by the courts.
+The responsibility to maintain life insurance payments can also be allocated by the courts.

 “As to any existing policy of life insurance insuring the life of either spouse, or any interest in such policy, that constitutes marital property, whether whole life, term life, group term life, universal life, or other form of life insurance policy, and whether or not the value is ascertainable, the court shall allocate ownership, death benefits or the right to assign death benefits, and the obligation for premium payments, if any, equitably between the parties at the time of the judgment for dissolution or declaration of invalidity of marriage.”
 750 ILCS 5/503(b-5)